-Midland Old and New with Weeip Park
+Midland Heritage and Art with Weeip Park

 Weeip Park opened in September in the New Junction open space development in Midland's CBD.
 It is a fabulous play space with a grassed kickabout area, a youth zone, a playground with nature elements, a path for cycling and a toilet.